-Key net unfavorable impacts were:
+Key unfavorable impacts were:

-- · lower net investment spread due to lower returns on other limited partnerships compared to the prior period; and - · higher net costs associated with insurance-related activities due to higher paid claims, net of reinsurance in our ULSG business.
+- lower net investment spread due to: - o lower returns on other limited partnerships compared to the prior period; and - lower average invested long-term assets; and - lower net fee income due to a decline in the net cost of insurance fees driven by the aging in-force business.

-The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 21% in the current period compared to 23% in the prior period.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 21% in both the current period and prior period.
 Our effective tax rate differs from the statutory tax rate primarily due to the impact of the dividends received deduction.